yu5uke-1024/poker_and_game_theory/README.md

 # Poker and Game theory

-introduce poker and game theory by using Python.
+Introduce poker and game theory by using Python.

 For example, the alogorithm is CFR,MCCFR and FSP.

 The game is RPS, Kuhn Poker and Leduc Poker.

 # Demo